 If you’ve mastered Canva (or another design program), selling printables–a.k.a., printable files or designs you’ve created–is a great side hustle to take up.

-You don’t need any special skills to start a printable side hustle, especially if you use Canva templates to get started.
+You don’t need any special skills to start a printable side business, especially if you use Canva templates to get started.

 22. Rent Your Room or Other Space